Key Stage 1

 - Isambard Kingdom Brunel and George Stephenson around the inventors and engineers that shaped Britain.

 It's even better if you can tie in an individual from your locality!

 Significant historical events, people and places in their own locality

-This obviously depends completely on your locality but contacting your local history groups would be a good place to begin - the wealth of their knowledge is incredible!
+This obviously depends completely on your locality but contacting local history groups and speaking to community leaders is a good place to begin - their wealth of knowledge is incredible!